-US attacks military sites on Iran’s Kharg Island, home to vast oil facility
+US attacks military sites on Iran’s Kharg island, home to vast oil facility

 Trump dismisses prospect of deal

-Following the attack on Kharg Island, Trump said Iran would be “wise to lay down their arms, and save what’s left of their country”.
-Trump wrote on his Truth Social platform.
+Following the attack on Kharg island, Iran would be “wise to lay down their arms, and save what’s left of their country”, Trump wrote on his Truth Social platform.

 “The Fake News Media hates to report how well the United States Military has done against Iran, which is totally defeated and wants a deal – but not a deal that I would accept!” he posted separately, providing no evidence Tehran was seeking any sort of deal.

-At least 1,444 people have been killed and 18,551 injured by US-Israeli attacks on Iran since 28 February, Iran’s Health Ministry says.
+At least 1,444 people have been killed and 18,551 injured by US-Israeli attacks on Iran since February 28, Iran’s Ministry of Health says.

-Al Jazeera’s Tohid Asadi, reporting from Tehran, said US-Israeli air strikes hit targets across the country, including in the capital, Karaj, Isfahan and Tabriz.
-He said this was a sign that “we are not close to de-escalation”.
+Al Jazeera’s Tohid Asadi, reporting from Tehran, said US-Israeli air attacks hit targets across the country, including in Tehran, Karaj, Isfahan and Tabriz.
+He said this was a sign that “we are not close to de-escalation.

 “Iranian officials are talking about retaliatory strikes, with the Islamic Revolutionary Guard Corps talking about using what they call their most advanced weaponry, including Heidar missiles, to target Israeli territories and US bases in the region,” he said.